 Make sure you understand your personal loan, you need to understand how long it will take to pay it off and how much you will save by consolidating the loan.
 You can also find out ways to pay off the loan earlier and to ensure no extra fees will be placed on your loan if you are paying it off early.

-Step 3: Get the loan, pay off debt and make changes.
+Step 3: Get the loan, pay off the debt, and make changes.

 "Always discuss with a reputable financial institution, avoid online companies that ask for money up front while also providing quick and easy solutions."